ToniWilliams1/toniwilliams1/README.md

 -->

 ## About Me:
-- 👨‍💻 All of my projects are available to view on my porftolio, https://toniwilliams.netlify.app/
+- 👨‍💻 All of my projects are available to view on my portfolio, https://toniwilliams.netlify.app/
 - 🔭 I'm from New York City. 🗽
 - 🤔 I’m currently open for a new job opportunity.
 - 🌱 I’m passionate about developing full-stack web applications, learning new things, and spreading knowledge to others. 👩🏾‍💻